hansos/DynDns/readme.md

 Z053464332EXGH6TGNB6C; esogame.myserver.net.;
 ```

+A line starting with a Hash (#) will be treated as a comment line.

+> [!NOTE]
-*Ensure that each zone ends with a dot!*
+> Ensure that each zone name ends with a dot!

 ## Version history